 def check_watched_item(self, job_state): job_status = get_task_from_external_runner(job_state.job_id) if job_status == "over_with_success": job_state.running = False job_state.job_wrapper.change_state(model.Job.states.OK) create_log_files() self.mark_as_finished(job_state) return None elif job_status == "running": job_state.running = True job_state.job_wrapper.change_state(model.Job.states.RUNNING) return job_state elif job_status == "pending": return job_state elif job_status == "over_with_error": job_state.running = False job_state.job_wrapper.change_state(model.Job.states.ERROR) create_log_files() self.mark_as_failed(job_state) return None

 job_statefor running, pending jobs and None for any remaining states of a job.

 create_log_files() are nothing but copying the files (

 Source of the files are from the output directory of your external runner.
 Destination of the files will be:

 Output params: None

-Functionality: Attempts to delete a dispatched executing Job in external runner.
+Functionality: Attempts to delete a dispatched Job executing in an external runner.

-When an user requests to stop the execution of job in Galaxy framework, a call is made to the external runner to stop the job execution.
+When a user requests that the execution of a job in the Galaxy framework be stopped, a call is made to the external runner to stop the job execution.

 job_id of the job to be deleted is accessed by